 - First week of Fall semester:

-- Tutors: Each course tutor is assigned a carrel in the learning commons collaborative zone on the lower floor at the beginning of Fall and Spring semesters.
+- Tutors: Each course tutor is assigned a carrel in the collaborative zone on the lower floor at the beginning of Fall and Spring semesters.
 These carrels provide tutors a space to meet with their students.
 On occasion there are more tutors than available carrels in the collaborative zone.
 When this happens the overflow is assigned space elsewhere on the lower floor.
 If tutors choose to forego a lower floor carrel in favor of one on the upper floor then they will not be able to use the carrel to meet with students and must find another place for those meetings.

 - Research Assistants: RAs are assigned carrels on a first-come, first-served basis during the first week of Fall semester.
 If an RA is hired later in the school year they should inquire at the Circulation Desk about carrel availability.